Back to all posts

 Do scenario planning

-Some of the best resource management tools will also help you create a resource plan for tentative projects in your long-term resource planning.
+The best resource management tools can help you create a resource plan for tentative projects in your long-term resource planning.

-Otherwise known as "what-if planning", scenario planning shows you how the overall picture will change if certain variables change.
-For example, if you add or remove specific projects or if your resource pool changes.
+Also known as "what-if" planning, scenario planning shows you how the overall picture will change if certain variables change.
+For example, if you add or remove specific projects, if your resource pool changes, or if timelines shift.
+Being able to model the impact of tentative projects is great for when you’re planning around work that isn’t sold yet.

-For long-term planning, scenario planning is more relevant than anything else.
-It helps you look into potential possibilities and find spots where your team is falling short.
-It will also help you prevent too much employee bench time, and signal if your current resource potential does not meet company demands or expectations from the coming year.
+For long-term planning, scenario planning is invaluable.
+It helps you make the most of potential opportunities and find spots where your team is falling short.
+It will also help you prevent too much employee bench time and signal if your current resource potential does not meet company demands or expectations for the coming year.

 Use placeholders for demand planning